SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/java-workflows.md

 ### Jobs & Dependencies

 The jobs need to have distinct IDs and you can generate these using a for loop in FTL if need be.
 You can put any command in the <tt><argument></tt> section but mostly this is used to call GenericCommandRunner which runs the command provided in a Bash shell.
 Notice the use of <tt><profile></tt> to specify the job thread and memory count.

 <%= render '/includes/java_workflows/java_workflow_jobs/' %>

+Currently only the job supported is using the <tt>createBashJob()</tt> method.
+In the future we will provide and expanded list of convience job types for example MapReduce, Pig, Java jar, etc.

 The dependencies section links together all the individual jobs in the correct order so they can be executed successfully.
 Parent/child relationships are used to specify job pre-requisits.

 TODO: discuss the JobTypes, namely Bash